alfonsoer/thera/README.md

 The label_val.txt validation file is generated in the same directory level as val_img. [(label_val.txt)](https://github.com/alfonsoer/thera/blob/main/label_val.txt)

 ### Results with ResNet with pretrained weights
-Due to hardware constrains I could not finish testing the pre-trained resnet.
-The only results I got didn't use weighted random sampling, reaching a BA in the order of 85%.
-I am pretty sure the results could improve by adding the WRS when training each batch.
-In general the learning behaviour using this pre-trained renest-18 is more stable accross epochs than the simple CNN I've used before.
-Pending to finish testing resnet-18 with WRS.
+Due to hardware constraints, I was not able to complete testing of the pre-trained ResNet-18.
+The only results I obtained did not use weighted random sampling (WRS), reaching a balanced accuracy of around 85%.
+I am fairly confident that the results could improve by incorporating WRS during batch training.

+Overall, the learning behavior using this pre-trained ResNet-18 is more stable across epochs compared to the simple CNN I used previously.

+Testing ResNet-18 with WRS remains pending

 ![image](https://github.com/user-attachments/assets/57ea0fec-4e06-459e-a9ee-83958fd7c706)